Planned Parenthood abandons Title X federal funds after Trump rule prohibits abortion referrals

 9TH CIRCUIT HANDS TRUMP BIG WIN ON ABORTION RULE, AS PLANNED PARENTHOOD SEETHES

-But the organization's leader predicted that many low-income women who rely on Planned Parenthood, which is the nation's largest abortion provider, will "delay or go without care."
+Johnson predicted that many low-income women who rely on Planned Parenthood, which is the nation's largest abortion provider, will "delay or go without care."

 "This is *direct attack* on Planned Parenthood and on our health and rights, and we will not stand for it," Planned Parenthood tweeted, saying the Trump administration was "forcing" the group out of the Title X program.

+Responding with its own statement, the federal Department of Health and Human Services said that Planned Parenthood affiliates knew months ago about the new restrictions and suggested that the group could have chosen at that point to exit the program.

+"Some grantees are now blaming the government for their own actions — having chosen to accept the grant while failing to comply with the regulations that accompany it — and they are abandoning their obligations to serve patients under the program," the department said.

-Critics countered that the move made clear what they said has long been an open secret: Planned Parenthood's chief role as an abortion provider.
+And critics countered that the move made clear what they said has long been an open secret: Planned Parenthood's chief role as an abortion provider.

 “Planned Parenthood, our nation’s largest abortion provider, today made a choice not to separate its abortion operation from Title X services, and in doing declined Title X funding, which makes up approximately four percent of their annual budget," Jeanne Mancini, President of the March for Life, said in a statement.